-Since the 1960s, McDonald’s has gotten exponentially more efficient.
-Today, it has more sophisticated methods for farming, transporting, fertilizing, communicating, and antibiotics to keep cows healthy.
-With all this advancement, McDonald’s should be able to produce more burgers at a lower cost to keep prices down.
+Since the 1960s, McDonald’s has gotten exponentially more efficient in its operations.
+Today, there are more sophisticated methods for farming, fertilization, and transportation.
+With all this tech advancement, McDonald’s should be able to produce more burgers at a lower cost to keep prices down.
 So why in the world is the average cost of a burger increasing?
 Answer: inflation.

 The Big Mac isn’t increasing in price.
 The dollar is decreasing in value.

-This brings us to the concept of saving money.
+This brings us back to why you shouldn’t save money.